EthicApp-Development/organization/Guidelines/JavaScript.md

 ## 2. Naming

 All member names must be in english and meaningful (at least 3 characters long, self-explanatory) and must follow the case standard as follows.
+Do not be afraid of long names, as well as they are meaningful and not excessively long.

 | Member                  | Case type    |
 | ----------------------- | ------------ |